anthonyjdella/rcs-unlocked/README.md

 Output: `Content SID: HXda90b029a8c48dacbfdfd0152c054df5`

-Send Order Confirmation RCS w media PDF and no body/using twilio/media
+Next, send the order confirmation RCS with media PDF and no body.

 <details>
   <summary>Click to view the code</summary>